CodeCreator11/Suricata_Cloud_Threat_Detection/Suricata_Cloud_Threat_Detection.md

-# 🚀 Executive Summary: Suricata – Cloud Threat Detection on Raspberry Pi 5
+# 🚀 Suricata – Cloud Threat Detection on Raspberry Pi 5

 In this lab, I deployed **Suricata**, a powerful open-source network threat detection engine, on my **Raspberry Pi 5 running Kali Linux**.
 My main goal was to detect suspicious traffic—specifically **ICMP ping packets**—by configuring and running Suricata with a custom rule.